ziapeltagames/six-winters/README.md

 ## Where to Play

-A restricted beta is on *Tabletop Simulator*, and POD copies are available for blind playtesting.
+A beta is on *Tabletop Simulator*, and POD copies are available for blind playtesting.

+## Where to Give Feedback

+The best place to leave feedback, both positive and negative, is on boardgamegeek.

 # Directory Structure